Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Abstract

 \section{Abstract}

 Recent advances in Large Language Models (LLMs)\cite{chang2024survey} have demonstrated their remarkable capacity to process and reason over structured and unstructured data modalities beyond natural language \cite{wu2023multimodal}.
-In this work, we explore the applications of Vision Language Models (VLMs), specifically a fine-tuned variant of LLaMa 3.2 \cite{grattafiori2024llama} to the task of identifying neutrino interactions in pixelated detector data from high-energy physics (HEP) experiments.
-We benchmark these models against state-of-the-art convolutional neural network (CNN) architectures, similar to those used in the NOvA and DUNE experiments \cite{ayres2007nova, falcone2022deep}, which have achieved high efficiency and purity in classifying electron and muon neutrino events.
-Our evaluation considers both the classification performance and interpretability of the model predictions.
-We find that VLMs can outperform CNNs, while also providing greater flexibility in integrating auxiliary textual or semantic information and offering more interpretable, reasoning-based predictions.
-This work highlights the potential of VLMs as a general-purpose backbone for physics event classification due to their high performance, interpretability, and generalizability, opening new avenues for integrating multimodal reasoning in experimental neutrino physics.
+In this work, we explore the applications of Vision Language Models (VLMs), specifically a fine-tuned variant of LLaMA 3.2 \cite{grattafiori2024llama} to the task of identifying neutrino interactions in pixelated detector data from high-energy physics (HEP) experiments.
+We benchmark this model against a state-of-the-art convolutional neural network (CNN) architecture, similar to those used in major neutrino experiments \cite{ayres2007nova, abi2020neutrino, falcone2022deep}, which have achieved high efficiency and purity in classifying electron and muon neutrino events, and also a Vision Transformer (ViT-h/14)\cite{dosovitskiy2020image}, which is the same architecture inside the VLM's vision encoder.
+Our evaluation considers both classification performance and interpretability of the model predictions, comparing a VLM with a vision-only transformer (ViT) and a convolutional neural network (CNN) baseline.
+We find that transformer-based architectures outperform conventional CNNs in classification accuracy and robustness, with the VLM providing additional flexibility through the integration of auxiliary textual or semantic information and enabling more interpretable, reasoning-based predictions.
+These results highlight the potential of large transformer models, particularly vision–language models, as general-purpose backbones for physics event classification, combining strong performance, robustness, and interpretability, and opening new avenues for multimodal reasoning in experimental neutrino physics.